What are cataracts?

-The eye’s lens is responsible for helping to focus light on the retina in the back of the eye.
-Cataracts occur when proteins within the lens begin to cluster together, causing the lens to cloud.
-If the lens is cloudy, it cannot properly focus the image on the retina.
-This makes vision blurry and colors indistinct.
+The eye’s lens is responsible for focusing light on the retina in the back of the eye.
+As we age, proteins within the lens inevitably begin to cluster together, causing the lens to cloud.
+This clouding is called a cataract.
+With cataracts, the lens cannot properly focus light, resulting in blurry vision and dull colors.

 What causes cataracts?